Jonesywolf/You-Verify/README.md

 Handles filling out the form automatically and submitting it.

 ## To Do:
-* screenshot the certificate and send it via email
 * add more exception handling
 * make printouts optional
 * make printouts prettier